 You may contact Public Works at 574-235-7800 and a staff member will be assigned to investigate the problem or you can fill out a Report a Concern.

-If you would like additional information regarding bidding please contact Purchasing at 574-235-9776 between the hours of 8am and 4:30pm.
+If there is a current bid request for St. Joseph County, you will find that information on the Procurement Department homepage.
+If you would like additional information regarding bidding please contact Procurement at 574-235-9776 between the hours of 8am and 4:30pm.

 Monday through Friday 8:00 a.m. - 4:30 p.m.